6 Bathroom Rug Ideas That Will See You Stepping Out of the Shower in Style (and Straight Into Comfort)

 (Image credit: Studio McGee)

-The room's humidity and inevitable splashes are certainly reasons for concern, but inspiration from interior designers reveals that bathroom rug ideas can absolutely work a charm in these practical spaces.
+The room's humidity and inevitable splashes are certainly reasons for concern, but inspiration from interior designers reveals that bathroom rug ideas can work a charm in these practical spaces.
 It's all about knowing which types can tolerate the conditions and boost the style of any modern bathroom ideas.

-To help you make the right choice, we asked design experts to explain the difference a bathroom rug can make to your space, and for selections they've made in their own projects.
+To help you make the right choice, we asked design experts to explain the difference a bathroom rug can make in your space, and for selections they've made in their own projects.
 Here are the best ideas they shared.

 1. Help Define the Area